Examples for BPS solitons destabilized by quantum effects: Sample models

 For $\mu_1<\frac{1}{2}$ and $|\phi|<\frac{1}{\sqrt{\mu_2}}$ we cannot accommodate $\phi^\prime=0$.
 However, there is a secondary vacuum since $\chi^\prime=0$ when $\chi=\pi$ and then we have $\phi^\prime=0$ for $\phi=\sqrt{\frac{1-2\mu_1}{\mu_2}}$.
 Such a scenario is not contained in the Shifman-Voloshin model.
 Examples for the resulting soliton profiles are shown in figure \ref{fig:solA2} for various values of the variational parameter $a=\frac{\chi(0)}{\pi}$.

 As $a$ tends to one, the $\chi$ profile remains in that secondary vacuum for an ever growing region while the $\phi$ profile quickly drops from zero to its secondary vacuum value.
 Again, the VPE does not have a lower bound as the region grows in which the profiles assume their secondary vacua.
-In table \ref{tab:VPEmodelA2} we list $E_{\rm VPE}$ for an exemplary set of model parameters as a function of $a$.
+In table \ref{tab:VPEmodelA2} we list the $E_{\rm VPE}$ for an exemplary set of model parameters as a function of $a$ for the scenario that has $\chi_s=\pi$.

 In figure \ref{fig:modelA_log} we verify that as $a\nearrow1$ for both $\mu_1<\frac{1}{2}$ and $\mu_1>\frac{1}{2}$ the VPE essentially approaches negative infinity like $\ln(1-a)$.
 Obviously there is no lower bound to the VPE and the quantum effects tend to destabilize this soliton whatever the secondary vacuum is.